HungryTurtleCode/htc_website/jekyll/_drafts/parallax-rewrite.md

 conditionals.

 ### Define the controllers
-Each section has a controller attatched to it but we have yet to define the actual code for each controller.
+Each section has a controller attached to it but we have yet to define the actual code for each controller.
 So let's do that now.

 Let's start with the first section: